R-Lum/xlum_specification/README.md

 # XLUM

-Specification of the XLUM format to exchange and archive luminescence data
+Specification of the XLUM format to exchange and archive luminescence data.

-**This repository will be moved out and become public after the format specification is submitted for publication**

 ## Contributors